 Where: Bullsmoor Lane, Enfield, EN1 4RQ

-Another outpost of Capel Manor College (see Brooks Farm above and Crystal Palace Park Farm below), organic Forty Hall Farm is tucked just inside the M25.
-This Easter weekend they’ll be open all four days to show off their lambs and a new calf.
+Another outpost of Capel Manor College (see Brooks Farm above and Crystal Palace Park Farm below), this farm is tucked just inside the M25.
+Home to London’s only organic commercial vineyard, as well as a community orchard, a market garden, farm shop and many rare breeds of farm animals.

 Kentish Town City Farm